-- 1. All lectures will be posted on OWL before class begins. - 2.
-We will attempt to cover all material as indicated above but it is possible that we might not complete all listed material, or that additional material may be added. - 3.
+- 1. All lecture and laboratory materials will be posted on OWL. - We will attempt to cover all material as indicated above but it is possible that we might not complete all listed material, that additional material may be added, or the order of lectures will be reorganized. - 3.
 Attendance of lectures is highly recommended.
-For most lectures, slides will be the primary source of material, but additional material will be included. - 4.
+For most lectures, slides will be the primary source of material, but additional material may be included. - 4.
 Laboratory sections have been determined well in advance.
 Legitimate excuses for missing or re-scheduling labs include illness, compassionate circumstances, etc. Extended vacations, extra work, etc. do not qualify. - 5.
 Exam periods have been selected to conflict as little as possible with other scheduled classes.
 Please report any potential conflicts NOW, do not wait until the week before the exam.